|Prof. Michael Barry MB, FRCPI, PhD

 |Dr. Emer Fogarty BSc Pharm, Dip (Stat), MSc, PhD

-Niamh is a Grade IV Clerical Officer at the National Centre for Pharmacoeconomics.
+Niamh is the office administrator for the National Centre for Pharmacoeconomics.
 She completed a computer/receptionist course in Crumlin College of Business and Technical studies in 1989.
 Prior to starting in St. James’s Hospital in 1996 Niamh had been working for a private orthodontist for six years.
 Since joining St. James’s Hospital she has worked in various different departments including the Central Pathology Laboratory and Personnel (Human Resources).
 She also spent time working with the National Medicines Information Centre before joining the National Centre for Pharmacoeconomics (NCPE) in 2000.Email: email@example.com

 Dr. O’Leary MPSI, a graduate of the School of Pharmacy, Dublin University, Trinity College with a Ph.D in pharmaceutical chemistry, is a Chief II pharmacist in the centre.
 Her background is predominantly in hospital pharmacy where she worked in a variety of clinical disciplines including GUIDE, endocrinology, rheumatology and dermatology.
 She co-ordinated the M.Sc. in Hospital Pharmacy from 1995 to 2005 under the auspices of TCD.
 She retains an academic teaching role with the School of Pharmacy, RCSI where she is Programme Director of Studies of the National Pharmacy Internship Programme.
 She is a member of the Irish Medication Safety Network, the Hospital Pharmacists Association of Ireland and the 2012 Hospital Pharmacy Assessment Group (PSI).
 Since 2005 she has been involved in the appraisal of the cost-effectiveness of new technologies for the centre.